knu/chatgpt2obsidian/README.md

 ## Output Structure

-The script generates one markdown file per conversation from the given `conversations.json` file, along with any attachments (images, files) referenced in the conversations.
+The script generates one markdown file per conversation from the ChatGPT export data, along with any attachments (images, files) referenced in the conversations.
 The output is structured to be compatible with Obsidian's note-taking system, allowing for easy organization and retrieval of conversations.
 Each markdown file is named after the conversation title, sanitized for filesystem compatibility, and includes all relevant metadata.